petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 4. Scripting and/or a workflow engine like Make, Snakemake, NextFlow to tie everything together, move data around when necessary.

-Take a step back and imagine you're a scientist without software engineering skills who is not interested in becoming a part time software engineer.

-TODO: Get UMich survey data

-The level of computational competence required is quite high.

-It's not surprising that single button reproducibility is rare given that the practices above amount to expecting scientists to become part time software engineers, pick their tools, design bespoke frameworks for each project, etc.

-Essentially, we're asking scientists to choose a version control system, data archival system, dependency/environment manager(s), workflow manager, and tie them all together on their own.

-What's missing is a research project management tool---one for projects that answer questions, not necessarily produce software products.
+When we ask scientists to work this way we are essentially asking them to become part-time software engineers: surveying and picking tools, designing workflows and project layouts, writing code to tie everything together.
+Some will like that and find the tools and processes exciting.
+Others will not.
+They will want to focus on the science and not want to get bogged down in what feels like a lot of work (even torture?) just to do some computation as part of their research.

-In other words, there is a very high cost to doing thing this way in terms of both skill and effort, and researchers are (probably rationally) perceiving that the cost is not worth the benefit, as it might delay the time-to-paper.
+In other words, there is a very high cost to doing things this way in terms of both skill and effort, and researchers are (fairly, in my opinion) perceiving that the cost is not worth the benefit, as it might delay the time-to-paper.